tuzkreekman/mimo-detect-and-decode/README.md

 you mainly just split of real vs. complex at the receiver when performing detection

+## sphereDecode.m

+A basic sphere decoder for square channels

 ## estimate_channel.m

 Performs least squares channel estimation --- this is what the paper